-Prague, Czech Republic – Led by the major U.S. streaming platforms and lured by the tax film incentives, foreign movies productions are flocking en masse to the Czech Republic.
+Prague, Czech Republic – Led by major U.S. streaming platforms like Netflix and Amazon and lured by the tax film incentives, foreign movies productions are flocking en masse to the Czech Republic.

 Foreign productions generate record revenues in Czech Republic in 2019

 With almost 80 international productions, both films and series, shot in the country in 2019, the Czech Republic attracted almost double the number of productions compared to the previous year.
 Foreign productions generated record revenues of more than €360 million, according to the Czech Film Fund, cementing the Czech Republic as an increasingly attractive and popular destination for international film crews.

 “Foreign productions alone almost doubled in comparison to 2018, and are at their highest peak since we began monitoring this particular indicator”, said Helena Bezdek Frankova, head of the Czech Film Fund.
 “For the state, it is most advantageous to provide as many film incentives as possible, because higher incentives generate higher returns for the Czech economy”, she commented.

 Led by streaming giants Amazon Prime and Netflix, who spent the largest shares in the country last year, series accounted for nearly 80% of the productions shot in the Czech Republic (a significant jump from 65% in 2018).
 The most high-profile projects filmed in the country in 2019 – and expected to continue in 2020 – include Amazon’s Carnival Row – starring Orlando Bloom and Cara Delevingne and mainly shot in Prague – and the epic fantasy The Wheel of Time.